SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/field-types.md

 **type**: signature

-A small image of customer’s signature (usually obtained via writing on screen with stylus)
+A small image of customer's signature (usually obtained via writing on screen with stylus)

 ##### type-specific parameters: